50+ Free & Fun Things to do with Friends at Home

 - Play mad libs.
 Find some free Mad Libs online or write your own story.
 It’s one of the best ways to teach your kids about adjectives, adverbs and creative thinking with some hilarious stories.

 - Join a summer reading program.
 Not only do you get to enjoy new stories and far off places, but you can earn rewards as well!
 Check your local library or search online for companies offering reading programs, such as Pizza Hut.

 - Find a stream, skip rocks, and explore.
 Act like a kid and have fun!

 - Create a backyard obstacle course.
 Use yarn or rope to create obstacles to crawl through or create different stations to test the kids’ endurance.

 - Have a karaoke night.
-Pull up YouTube and find your favorite song (with or without the words).
+Pull up a YouTube video, Pandora, or Spotify and find your favorite song (with or without the words).

 - Give yourself a mani or pedi.